Bose QuietComfort 35 II Headphones: Bose QC35 II reviews, price and features

 Sometimes the connection may suffer for different reasons.
 The main ones are:

 - Problems when using the device inside a bag or in a pocket.
-This is because the antenna is blocked, you just have to place the device in a position where the antenna does not remain blocked.
+This is because the antenna is blocked, you just have to place the device in a position where the antenna doesn't remain blocked.

 - Problems near other Bluetooth devices.
 Disconnect the Bluetooth function of the devices you do not want to use.